My name is Chris Romulo and I perform keynote speeches and workshops where I teach guests how to live more resilient lives through my Champ Up system.

 At first, the training was hard.
 It was so different from what I used to.
 But the more I trained the more I realized how valuable I was.

-Can I help your students do the same?
+Can I help your students or employees do the same?

 I know what you’re thinking.
-You’re trying to get kids to stop the fighting and the bullying.
+You’re trying to get students to stop the fighting and the bullying.
+You’re trying to get your employees motivated and productive.
 So why would you want an ex-fighter talking to them about champing up?

 Being a champion isn’t about being a “ring” fighter.
 It’s about having the spirit to fight to win at life.